 - Summer hat.
 I always bring a fun hat on our road trips.
 A hat can add a cute fashion statement to your outfit and can cover your hair from looking messy.

-My favorite cameras for road trips are the mirrorless Sony series, especially Sony a5100 and Sony a6000.
-Both of these cameras are very small, light and can be tucked away easily in a purse or a pocket.
+My favorite cameras for road trips are the mirrorless Sony series, especially the Sony a5100 and Sony a6000.
+Both of these cameras are very small, light, and can be tucked away easily in a purse or a pocket.

 Maps.me is our go-to app for hiking and road trips.
-With Maps.me app you can download offline maps for large regions ahead of time which comes in handy when heading off the grid especially in the mountains.
+With the Maps.me app you can download offline maps for large regions ahead of time which comes in handy when heading off the grid, especially in the mountains.